 After --everything it is possible to remove unwanted parts, this can of cause be done without --everything.
 If you want to install the PDF manual to /usr/doc/ponysay.pdf add the option --with-pdf when running ./configure.
-To install a manpage translation add -with-man-LANG and substitute the the language code for LANG.
+To install a manpage translation add --with-man-LANG and substitute the the language code for LANG.
 Currently the only translation is Spanish with the language code es.
 If you do not want the English manpage add the option --without-man.
-If you do not want the info manual add the option --without-info.
-If you are installing the info manual but are not privileged to execute install-info add the option --without-info-install.
+If you do not want the info manual add the option --without-info manual but are not privileged to execute install-info add the option --without-info-install.